KerstinKaspar/pypulseq-cest/readme.md

 [bmctool](https://github.com/schuenke/BMCTool)  python package.

 ## INSTALLATION
-MORE INFO ON INSTALLATIONS CAN BE FOUND IN THE [sim/src/readme](sim/src/readme.md).
-If your system requirements match the file, you can simply install the precompiled distributions.
-Should you not find a matching distribution, please refer to the system indendent installation guide below.
+We provide pre-compiled versions of this tool, or you can compile and install the tool with SWIG yourself.
+Please refer to the operating system specific installation steps.
 ### Prerequisites
-To be able to create and simulate your own CEST saturation blocks using [pypulseq-cest](.), you need to install the [bmctool package](https://pypi.org/project/BMCTool/).
+To be able to create and simulate your own CEST saturation blocks using [pypulseq-cest](.), you need to install the [BMCTool package](https://pypi.org/project/BMCTool/).
 You can install it with your favoured workflow or by running
 ```
     pip install bmctool
 ```
 The installation using pip ensures that the required [pypulseq package](https://pypi.org/project/pypulseq/) and [pyYaml package](https://pypi.org/project/PyYAML/) are installed automatically.

-### Windows precompiled installation
+### Windows
+#### Simple installation of the precompiled versions
 - from the [sim/src/compile/dist](sim/src/compile/dist) folder run the following command in the terminal to install into your current python environment:
     - choose the correct executable for your operating system (32 or 64 bit) and python version and replace the filename in the following code
     - if you don't find a suitable executable, please follow the instructions in the **Compilation guide** section below